fffed/my-neovim-settings/nvim-tips.md

 this command: `:Cfilter! html`.
 This keeps everything except matches that contain html in the quickfix list.
 If you wanted only to keep only the third match, you run `:Cfilter Memes` and it keeps only matches containing Memes.

+Some search examples:
+- Search for foo in current working directory: `:grep foo`
+- Search for foo in files under src/: `:grep foo src`
+- Search for foo in current file directory: `:grep foo %:h`
+- Search for foo in current file directory’s parent directory: `:grep foo %:h:h`
+- Search for the exact word foo (not foobar): `:grep -w foo` (equivalent to `:grep '\bfoo\b'`).
+- Search for foo in JavaScript files: `:grep foo -t js`
+- Search for foo in files matching a glob: `:grep foo -g '*.js'`

+To replace foo with bar across files (asking me to confirm before):
+`:cdo s/foo/bar/gc`.
+And then `:cfdo update`.

 Creates a `:SearchProject` command, makes it so you don't have to escape strings in ripgrep, will tab compete with directories in path.